Barcode Software - SAP

 TBarCode is inserted in Word as „Inline Shape“.
 In case of Inline Shapes, the shape is clipped if the line height is configured to a fixed value.

 The barcode should be visible again if you adjust line spacing to "Single".

 The following problem has been encountered: With Remote Desktop connections and Terminal Server sessions the bar code position changes after opening the print preview or printing the document.
 Over time the bar codes shift slightly towards the top left or bottom right, causing the bar codes to wander.

 The reason may be a program error of Excel.
 The position of the bar code controls is managed by Excel independently - the add-in has no influence on that (except during insert).
 The usage of the remote desktop probably triggers the problem.

-Unfortunately we cannot offer a workaround for this problem.
+Please try the solution offered by the Microsoft Excel Support team here.
 If possible, avoid the remote desktop.
 In each case you should save the document before printing and not afterwards.